FarmDyn/documentation/docs/methodology/technical.md

-The model template and the coefficient generator are realised in GAMS (General Algebraic Modelling System), a widely used modelling language for economic simulation models.
+The model template and the coefficient generator are realised in GAMS (General Algebraic Modeling System), a widely used modeling language for economic simulation models.
 GAMS is declarative (as seen from the template discussion above), i.e. the structure of the model's equation is declared once, and from there different model instances can be